Eyewritecode/eyewritecode.github.io/_posts/2014-09-05-starting-a-rails-community-in-Rwanda.md

 Anyways, back to why i started the community.
 While working on the mentioned android projects, i could reach out to people familiar with the technology and they would help me whenever i was stuck.
 However, android developers were not that in demand.
 It was either wordpress websites or some web apps for management systems.<br>
 My ruby on rails skills were not enough to handle a project alone, i decided to look for people around me who were already using it.<br>
 Linkedin came first on my mind.
-"Ruby on rails rwanda" were the keywords i used, to my surprise, only a few people had it in their profiles and they were all working for a same company.<br>
+"Ruby on rails rwanda" were the keywords i used, to my surprise, only a few people had it in their profiles and they were all working for the same company.<br>
 I messaged everyone who seemed "approachable" but i got nothing in return :/ <br>
 At this time i was now looking for an internship or any way i could be involved in more projects that uses Ruby on Rails in the dev.
 That was clearly unsuccessful.
 I then joined the [nairobi ruby meetup](http://nairuby.org/) and followed anyone on twitter who had anything to do with ruby.
 This mentioned, i gotta thank [Emad](https://twitter.com/blaz_boy) for his [Ruby daily posts](https://www.facebook.com/rubydailyscripts/?fref=ts) helped me a lot :)